AdaCore/spark2014/docs/ug/spark_mode.rst

 value is inherited from the current mode that is active at the point where the declaration occurs.

+Note that a generic package instance is considered to be declared at its instantiation point.
+For example, a generic package cannot be both marked ``SPARK_Mode`` and instantiated in a subprogram body.

 Consistency Rules
 -----------------